What is the key to small business success?

 I know that some of you wish business was easier, however instead I’d ask you to wish you were better.

 In fact, don’t just wish you were better – make the commitment to become better.
 Make the commitment this year to improve your business skills and thrive in a year that is likely to have more changes and more opportunities than any other year in history.

 In my observations of and discussions with many successful entrepreneurs over the years, I have discovered the one trait above all others that leads people to build successful businesses.

-That’s right, most people don’t even try once before giving up; while others give it the half hearted single try.
-Fear of failure has them paralysed like a deer caught in the headlights.
+That’s right, most people don’t even try once before giving up; while others give it the half-hearted single try.
+Fear of failure has them paralyzed like a deer caught in the headlights.